gmoskal/react-formless/packages/utils/README.md

 This is a set of functions that I found very useful when writing typescript/react applications.

-## Usage
+## extend function

-### extend()
+### Signature

 ```typescript
 type extendFunction = <T>(object: T) => (delta: Partial<T>) => T
 ```

+### Description

 `extend` takes any object and returns function that takes any part of that object and then returns those two combained.

-Take a look at an example
+Using `extend` function together with `react.useState` gives certainty that the reduction step was done properly.

+### Example

 ```typescript
 import { extend } from "@react-formless/utils"